bodom0015/k8-labels/README.md

 # Kubernetes Node Labeler
-This is a simple Groovy script that slurps up a JSON map of hostname/IP -> role.
+This is a simple Groovy script that slurps up a JSON map of Kubernetes node hostname/IP -> role.
 The script then uses `kubectl label` to apply the roles to Kubernetes nodes as labels.

 ## Prerequisites